ppone/docs/guides/subscription-billing.md

 ### Plans

 A plan describes how much and how frequently your customer will be billed.
 An example plan might be one for website hosting that is $100 per month.
 Plans are reusable templates for building subscriptions.
-You can setup and manage your plans in **Settings** > **Plans**.
+You can setup and manage your plans in **Settings** &rarr; **Plans**.

 ### Subscriptions